AtanasovAtanas/interactive-content/EN/04-Multidimensional-Arrays-Exercise/10-Problem.md

 ## Constraints

-- The dimensions of the lair are in range [3 ...
+- The dimensions of the lair are in the range [3 ...
 20]
-- The directions string length is in range [1 ...
+- The directions string length is in the range [1 ...
 20]

 ## Examples
 | **Input** | **Output** |